Redesigning the TV experience for PTCL’s customers

 Turning on the TV required several steps and several users would wait for their tech-savvy kids to do it for them.
-They were used to the simple Live TV experience of Cable TV: press the power button on remote and it just works.
-PTCL Smart TV had added just a few more steps: Once turned on, they had to press OK twice to get to live TV (to go through the program guide and other menu).
-This small change had taken away their only source of entertainment by adding layers of ‘perceived complexity’.
+They were used to the simple Live TV experience of Cable TV: press the power button on remote and it just works (no redundant prompts or button clicks).
+PTCL Smart TV had added just a few more steps: Once turned on, they had to press OK twice to get to live TV (1: start menu, showing features and 2 program guide and other menu).
+This small change had taken away their only source of entertainment by adding layers of ‘perceived complexity‘.

 “Ever since we’ve installed PTCL TV, I don’t use it myself.
 When my son comes back from school, he turns it on for me.”
 Housewife – Tier 2 City